| Jen Currin

 And where to house the glass star.

-every time a woman looks over her shoulder.
+It happens in mythevery time a woman looks over her shoulder.

 She wants lunch.
 Points to her elbow.